melvinthemok/wdi7project1/README.md

 I wanted to make an animated game not utilising HTML5 Canvas.
 This article inspired me to try out sprite sheets and was a very useful starting point http://buildnewgames.com/dom-sprites/

-My amazing WDI 7 classmates who encouraged and helped me along the way.
+My WDI 7 classmates and instructors who encouraged and helped me along the way.